dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 (as indicated by the empty parentheses), but, like any other function, it could have both.

-##About string literals {#strings}

-Text between single quotes
-defines a string literal.
-You can also use double quotes.
-Strings are a built-in type in Dart.
-They support expression evaluation, concatenation, and multi-line strings.

-{% comment %}
-[XX: elaborate about multi-line strings, etc.]
-{% endcomment %}

 ##About file naming conventions {#file-names}

 When creating an application with Dart Editor,